SAP/PyRFC/README.md

   - are not supported, neither issues related to portable Linux wheels

-  - :exclamation: must not be distributed with embedded SAP NWRFC SDK binaries, only private use permitted
+  - *must not* be distributed with embedded SAP NWRFC SDK binaries, only private use permitted

 - [Platforms supported by SAP NWRFC SDK](https://launchpad.support.sap.com/#/notes/2573790) can be supported by [build from source](http://sap.github.io/PyRFC/build.html)